 In other words, you can not private label goods bought from AliExpress.
 However, because you can buy goods in single unit quantities, you do not need a lot of money to buy from AliExpress.

 Even though prices on AliExpress are low compared to the rest of the world, they will almost always be higher than if you bought a larger quantity through a supplier found on Alibaba.

 In addition, you can not ask for a free sample on AliExpress if you want to examine the goods for quality before you buy.
 However, AliExpress offers buyer protection which mitigates the risk of receiving poor quality junk (more on this later).

 It’s important to note that almost all goods bought from AliExpress are shipped from China which means that it will take weeks if not months to receive your goods.
 Read this post for more information on AliExpress shipping

 Alibaba vs AliExpress Summary

-Bottom line, if you are looking to private label products for sale, then stick with Alibaba as the suppliers you’ll find on the platform will be willing to make customizations and create custom packaging for your products.
+If you are looking to private label products for sale, use Alibaba because the suppliers you’ll find on the platform will be willing to make customizations and create custom packaging for your products.